-As reviewed in element 8, on naturally rare ecosystems, the http://www.natureserve-canada.ca/ United States National Vegetation Classification (USNVC) databases cover Canada as well.
+As reviewed in element 8, on naturally rare ecosystems, NatureServe Canada and the United States National Vegetation Classification (USNVC) databases (which covers Canada as well) were also reviewed under Element 11.
 The databases were examined but did not identify any additional unique ecosystem types for consideration as HCV.